MaraSchulze/ft_transcendence/README.md

 # 🏓 ft_transcendence
 ft_transcendence is an online pong game.
 It is the capstone project of 42school.
+We completely created a website from scratch.
 We finished it in a team of 5.
 The project contains docker containers, devops, backend and frontend.

 ## Content